Improving Financial Business Management with Benchmarking Data. “Profits,” “the Bottom line” and “Overhead” are the fundamental elements...

 In our experience, an annual benchmark is only useful until it takes place until September of the following year.
 However, that can make acting on what the benchmarks reveal challenging.
 There is very little time to implement changes since the year ends in just after three months.

 To avoid being stuck with results that can’t be useful the best time to schedule an annual benchmark is at the start of a new year or when it draws to a close.
 February to March happens to be ideal in our experience.
 Avoid spending too much time gathering data and validating it.
-A month should be enough even to analyze and report the data.
+A month should be enough even to analyse and report the data.
 That way the benchmark should be ready to use by April or May at the latest making it far better than September.